 Student Learning Outcomes

-Upon completion of the Psychology major, students will be able to:
+Upon completion of the Psychology major, students will be able to perform the following:

 1. Demonstrate knowledge of psychological concepts and theories (Content).

 2. Understand research design, analysis, and interpretation (Content and Critical Thinking).

 3. Develop critical thinking skills (Critical Thinking).